 BIOL 4153 Molecular Genetics

-Study of transcription, translation, and replication; gene organization, regulation, and expression at the molecular level for prokaryotes and eukaryotes.
+Study of transcription, translation, and replication; and gene organization, regulation, and expression at the molecular level for prokaryotes and eukaryotes.
 Prerequisites: BIOL 1144 and CHEM 1415.
 CHEM 3125 is recommended.
 Pre or Co-requisite: BIOL 3512

 BIOL 4214 Histology